oblicx/Block14/README.md

 # Block14
-feature rich adblocker that is for windows/mac
+A feature rich Ad-Blocker which is stable for Desktop.